MoSPDude/ZXTeensyIF1/README.md

 | 0xXXE7 (0bXXX00XXX) | R/W | Interface 1 microdrive data | Halts Z80 on read |
 | 0xXXEF (0bXXX01XXX) | R/W | Interface 1 control register | |
 | 0xXXF7 (0bXXX10XXX) | R/W | Interface 1 RS232/network data | |

+## WebDAV class 1 support

+The HTTP server only supports a single connection.

+Windows 11 seems to still send a LOCK command when sending a file to the server, though it is not presented in the server Allow list or required by WebDAV class 1.
+It then ignores the "501 Not Implemented" or the "405 Method Not Allowed", and fails to send the file.

+WinSCP seems to work fine - you may need to change the preferences to ensure only a single upload connection.

+OpenAI Codex helped to provide the additional WebDAV class 1 implementation over just the basic HTTP PUT and GET that I'd implemented.